ArduinoSmarthomeDe/arduino-nano-cased/README.md

 A small Arduino Uno / Nano for neat installation in a Hammond *40x40x20mm* mini ABS housing **1551PBK**.
 Enables installation in flush-mounted boxes, for example.
 Requires an ATMega368 with Arduino bootloader.

 The board can be programmed via an FTDI converter via the Arduino IDE.
+To easily program the Arduino, I developed a small [FTDI Adapter PCB](https://github.com/ArduinoSmarthomeDe/arduino-ftdi-adapter) that adapts a regular 2.54mm pin header from a *FTDI USB programmer* to the *Molex 1.25mm PicoBlade* socket on this Arduino.

 ## Preview